carbonblack/carbon-black-cloud-sdk-python/docs/alerts-migration.rst

 Alert Migration
 ===============

-TO DO items:

-* Add links to RTD sections
-Note that in SDK 1.5.0, to align with Alerts API v7, the search field was updated from

-        `port` to `netconn_local_port`.
-It is possible to search on either `netconn_local_port` or `netconn_remote_port` using the `add_criteria(fieldname, [field values]) method.

-This guide will help you update from SDK v1.4.3 or earlier which used Alerts v6 API to SDK v1.5.0 or later which has been updated to use the Alerts v7 API.
+This guide will help you update from SDK v1.4.3 or earlier (which used Alerts v6 API) to SDK v1.5.0 or later when the SDK was updated to use the Alerts v7 API.

 We recommend that customers evaluate the new fields available in Alerts v7 API, and supported in SDK 1.5.0 onwards, to maximise benefit from the new data.
 There is a lot of new metadata included in the Alert record, and you may be able